mongchanghsi/project-management-todo/README.md

 2. Add task specifically to folder
 3. Delete task
 4. Delete task folder
+5. NodeJS, ExpressJS and MongoDB for APIs and storing of data

 ### Future Update
-Currently working on APIs to GET/POST/DELETE using NodeJS, ExpressJS and with MongoDB as database.
-Do look forward to the update in the future.
-Furthermore, there will be personal account functionality for the public to use.
+Working on personal account features for expansion.